 Scotland is midway through a process of reducing the age of voting to 16, which will complete during the 2017 local elections.
-16 and 17 year olds were able to vote in the 2014 independence referendum (75% turnout) and the 2016 Scottish Parliament elections.
-Concurrently in recent years the House of Lords have voiced their support for a UK wide reduction in voting age as well as the Liberal Democrats, Labour, and Green parties.
+For the first time 16 and 17 year olds were able to vote in the 2014 independence referendum and the 2016 Scottish Parliament elections.
+Concurrently, in recent years, the House of Lords have voiced their support for a UK wide reduction in voting age as well as the Liberal Democrats, Labour, and Green parties.

-Speakers include: Prof Jacqui Briggs (University of Lincoln), Dr Jan Eichhorn (University of Edinburgh) and Dr Andrew Mycock (University of Huddersfield.
+Speakers include: Prof Jacqui Briggs (University of Lincoln), Dr Jan Eichhorn (University of Edinburgh) and Dr Andrew Mycock (University of Huddersfield) Alison Johnstone (MSP for Lothian), Isabella TImmins (MSYP), Callum McLeod (Community Learning and Development Worker).
 As this is a free event spaces are limited therefore early registration is suggested to avoid disappointment.

 12.30 p.m.
 Registration and networking lunch